zulip/zulip/templates/zerver/help/add-a-bot-or-integration.md

 {!go-to-the.md!} [Your bots](/#settings/your-bots)
 {!settings.md!}

-2. On this page, under the **Add a New Bot** view, you can enter a name, an email, and optionally an avatar for your bot.
+2. On this page, under the **Add a new bot** view, you can enter a name, an email, and optionally an avatar for your bot.
 Then click the **Create bot** button to create your bot.

     ![Bots page](/static/images/help/add_a_new_bot.png)

-3. An entry such as the following should appear above the **Add a New Bot** view, confirming the creation of your bot.
+3. An entry such as the following should appear above the **Add a new bot** view, confirming the creation of your bot.

     ![Example bot](/static/images/help/bot_example.png)